0x09/hfsfuse/README.md

         -o ublio_items=N       number of ublio cache entries, 0 for no caching (64) -o ublio_grace=N       reclaim cache entries only after N requests (32)

 Note for Haiku users: under Haiku, FUSE applications cannot be invoked directly.
-Instead, `make install` will install hfsfuse as a userlandfs add-on, which can be used with `mount` like so:
+Instead, `make install` will install hfsfuse as a userlandfs add-on, which can be loaed with:

+    /system/servers/userlandfs_server hfsfuse

+Afterwards filesystems may be mounted like so:

     mount -t userlandfs -o "hfsfuse <opts> <device>" <mountpoint>